cloudify-cosmo/docs.getcloudify.org/content/cli/secrets.md

 #### Mandatory flags

-* `-y, --visibility TEXT` - Defines who can see the resource, can be set to one of ['tenant', 'global']  [required].
+* `-l, --visibility TEXT` - Defines who can see the resource, can be set to one of ['tenant', 'global']  [required].

 &nbsp;
 #### Example

 {{< gsHighlight  bash  >}}
-$ cfy secrets set-visibility test -a global
+$ cfy secrets set-visibility test -l global
 ...

 Secret `test` was set to global